Today, we’re pushing out Tasty Recipes version 1.7.0. This update focused on improvements to the recipe structured data.

 Tasty Recipes has always included the average recipe rating in the structured data.
 Now, it will also include a subset of the actual reviews, too!
 Any comment that loads on the first page (blogs with many comments will likely have paginated comments) that also has a rating will be included in the recipe structured data as a review.

 2. Disable structured data for non-food recipes 👚

 According to Google, recipe markup should be included on human-edible food only.
 So if you use Tasty Recipes for things such as dog treat recipes, homemade cleaning product recipes, or even craft and sewing projects, those shouldn’t include recipe structured data.

-With this update, you can add the a “disable-json-ld” flag to the recipe shortcode in the post editor to prevent structured data from being written to the page.
+With this update, you can add the “disable-json-ld” flag to the recipe shortcode in the post editor to prevent structured data from being written to the page.

 3. Include datePublished 📆 and author “type: person” 👩💼

 Tasty Recipes now reports the date the recipe was published – which is the date that the post was published.
 If you “republish” a post by changing the post publish date to a newer date, the recipe date will update accordingly.

 In addition, Tasty Recipes used to identify the author as a “type: thing.”
 While not technically incorrect, we’ve updated this to identify the recipe author as a “type: person,” which is more specific.

 4. Other things 📹

 This update also included support for displaying ratings that were given to recipes from other plugins and also improved the identification of videos in the post content.